kre8t/kre8t.github.io/_posts/2021-12-03-getting-ready-to-release.md

 ---
 layout: post
-title: "Getting Started"
+title: "Almost ready to release V 1.0 of Github-UiKit"
-date: "2018-04-28 10:32:13 -0700"
+date: "2021-12-03 10:32:13 -0700"
-tags: [test, help, docs, installing]
+tags: [github-uikit, github, cms, blog, jekyll]
 ---

-Jekyll-UiKit is available as a [Jekyll theme gem](https://jekyllrb.com/docs/themes/).
+Github-UiKit is available as a [Jekyll theme gem](https://jekyllrb.com/docs/themes/).
 It has been built with Github Pages in mind.
 Installing should be fairly simple.

 <!--more-->